amitgarg/apps-flow-bookmarks/README.md

     - app name (in joined flows as well)

 - `ACN: Reset`
-It is recommended to run this command when user switches to other branch which might have discrepency in flows.
 This command drops all in-memory flows and bookmarks, and loads all flows again from file system.
-To use this command, run the command directly.
+It is recommended to run this command when
+  - user switches to other branch which might have different flows.
+  - user makes changes to `extension settings/config` which might affect the flow files location.

 ### Views Contributed
 - `FLOW-WISE BOOKMARKS` (Contributed by [MCB](https://marketplace.visualstudio.com/items?itemName=DeepakPahawa.flowbookmark))